antelle/argon2-browser/README.md

 or enable the SIMD feature in Chrome flags.

 More about WebAssembly SIMD support in V8: https://v8.dev/features/simd

+On Firefox you need to enable `javascript.options.wasm_simd` option in about:config.

 To use the SIMD version, load `argon2-simd.wasm` instead of `argon2.wasm`.